arsalan-dev-engineer/dice-betting-game/README.md

-# Roll to Target Game
+# Dice Betting Game

 ## Overview
-Roll to Target is an interactive dice-based game where the objective is to reach or exceed a randomly assigned target score by managing your bets and rolling dice.
+**Dice Betting Game** is an interactive dice-based game where the objective is to reach or exceed a randomly assigned target score by managing your bets and rolling dice.
 Players start with a balance and must place bets before each round to either win or lose based on dice rolls.
 The game includes a bonus round for added excitement.

 ## Features
 - **Dice Rolls**: Players roll a dice to determine the outcome of each bet.